bertaye/BasicLLM/README.md

 The core is header-only C++17; the only tooling is a standard-library Python script to fetch the model.

 > [!NOTE]
 > The code here is deliberately unoptimized: single-threaded, no SIMD, plain f32, naive matmul.
 Every op is written to be read and understood, not to be fast.
-If you want speed, use [llama.cpp](https://github.com/ggerganov/llama.cpp); if you want to know what it is doing under the hood, read on.
+If you want speed, use [llama.cpp](https://github.com/ggerganov/llama.cpp); this is the version that is small enough to read in one sitting, and to build yourself from scratch.

 ## Features